ckeditor/ckeditor4-vue/README.md

 After June 30, 2023 the `master` version of the [LICENSE.md](https://github.com/ckeditor/ckeditor4/blob/master/LICENSE.md) file changed to reflect the license of CKEditor 4 LTS available under the Extended Support Model.

-This repository now contains the source code of CKEditor 4 LTS Vue Component that is protected by copyrigh law.
+This repository now contains the source code of CKEditor 4 LTS Vue Component that is protected by copyright law.

 ### Getting CKEditor 4 (Open Source)